spamegg1/reviews/README.md

 Part 2 is much more software focused, longer and harder.
 You will write code that translates a Java Virtual Machine-like pseudo VM-code to assembly code.
 Then you will write a compiler for a made-up programming language called Jack, which looks like C and Java.
 Both of these are spread to multiple assignments.
 Lastly you write some code for the "OS" of your Hack computer, which is really just a Jack library providing some basic functions.
 Again, all the simulators and test cases are provided.
 Eventually you can run some complicated program on it, like Tetris or Pong.
 You can even write your own Jack program!
 I remember writing a guess-the-word game with a small dictionary loaded into memory.

 I have nothing bad to say about this course, maybe except that in Part 2, towards the end, with the Hack OS, Jack-to-VM compiler and VM-to-assembly translator, things can get really difficult to debug.
 Thankfully the instructors thought of this and provided "reference solution" Hack OS modules, Jack compiler and VM translator.
-So you can compare the output of yours to the reference.
-I found it easiest to just compare my output with "correct" output line by line.
+I found it easiest to just compare my output with correct output line by line.
 The instructors even provide a TextComparer application to do that!

 These courses gave me the best feeling!
 I felt euphoric, like I just flashed through computing history and built everything from the ground up.
 I felt like I could do anything.
 Very empowering stuff.
 It's quite challenging but you get a taste of every level of programming, from low-level assembly all the way up to operating systems and applications.